moving-to-gibraltar · Last updated 2 June 2026

 Does Gibraltar have VAT?

-No. Gibraltar has no VAT.
-This is one of its most significant advantages over Malta, where the standard VAT rate is 18%, and over most EU countries.
+No. Gibraltar has no VAT at all.
+This is one of its most significant practical advantages over Malta, where the standard rate is 18%, and over most EU countries.

 Can I work in the EU from Gibraltar after the 2026 treaty?